riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ...
 ```

-If the workflow fails, then a `-resume` option allows it to be rerun from the point at which it failed (for example, after fixing the issue with the file for `WTnone`):
+After fixing the problematic file, the workflow can be resumed, using `-resume` as follows:

 ```console
 $ nextflow run prep_riboviz.nf \
     -params-file vignette/vignette_config.yaml -ansi-log false -resume
 ```

+The workflow will rerun but the samples already processed will not be reprocessed.
+The outputs to date for these samples, cached by Nextflow, will be reused.

+### Resuming after adding more samples

-This feature also supports incremental build.
-For example, given a `vignette_config.yaml` which specifies only sample `WTnone`, running Nextflow gives:
+`-resume` can also be used to resume a workflow, when more samples have been added to a configuration, without reprocessing the samples already processed.
+For example, given a `vignette_config.yaml` which specifies only sample `WTnone`, running Nextflow may give:

 ```console
 $ nextflow run prep_riboviz.nf \